Reverse Dieting Explained: Does It Really Boost Metabolism?

 Reverse Dieting and Muscle Gain

-Some claim reverse dieting allows muscle gain without fat.
+Some people claim reverse dieting allows you to build muscle without gaining fat.
+That claim is oversimplified.

 When Reverse Dieting Is a Waste of Time